Murphy's pinch-hit HR lifts Rockies over Giants 6-4 - WHIZ News

 Trevor Story and Charlie Blackmon also homered for the Rockies to spoil Tyler Anderson’s return to Coors Field.

-Anderson was Colorado’s opening day starter in 2019, but knee surgery in June ended his season after going 0-3 with an 11.76 ERA.
+Anderson was Colorado’s first-round pick in 2011 and was a starter for four seasons.
+He went 0-3 with an 11.76 ERA in 2019 before surgery in June ended his season.
 The Giants picked him up off waivers in October, and Thursday was his second start in four games for them.

+“It’s funny to me to look over and see some of your buddies, some of your best friends, over there in the box,” Anderson said.

 David Dahl singled and Blackmon hit his second homer of the season into the second deck in right off of Caleb Baragar to give Colorado a three-run lead.